 - Apply before

-DisciplinesInternational Relations Sociology View 472 other Masters in International Relations in United Kingdom
+DisciplinesInternational Relations Sociology Political Science View 786 other Bachelors in Political Science in United Kingdom

 We are not aware of any academic requirements for this programme.

-- 32 points in the IB diploma (including TOK/Bonus points) with 6,5,5 at HL.
-Standard level Maths and English grade 5 required in lieu of GCSE English and Maths grade C/4.
+- Standard level Maths and English grade 5 required in lieu of GCSE English and Maths grade C/4.

-International15950 GBP/yearTuition FeeBased on the original amount of 15950 GBP per year and a duration of 36 months.
+International16300 GBP/yearTuition FeeBased on the tuition of 16300 GBP per year during 36 months.

 - UK students During placement year: £ 1,250